-Ball Joint Boots (Upper and Lower/Right and Left)
+Spherical Ball Joints (Upper and Lower/Right and Left)

 1. Secure the vehicle on a support stand to elevate the front wheels.
 2. Remove both front wheels.
-3. Inspect the four ball joint boots for cracks, tears, or perforations.
-4. Check the ball joint for free-play by grasping the steering knuckle and turning it from side to side and up and down.
-5. If boot damage is present or ball joint free-play seems excessive, contact an authorized dealer for service.
+3. Check the spherical joints for free-play by grasping the steering knuckle and turning it from side to side and up and down.
+4. If free-play seems excessive, contact an authorized dealer for service.
+5. Lubricate the joints with a suitable lubricant, wipe away any excess.

-Tie Rod Boots (Inner and Outer/Right and Left)
+Tie Rod Ends (Inner and Outer/Right and Left)

 1. Secure the vehicle on a support stand to elevate the front wheels.

 2. Remove both front wheels.
 3. Inspect the four tie rod boots for cracks, tears, or perforations.
-4. Check the tie rod end free-play by grasping the tie rod near the end and attempting to move it up and down.
+4. Check the free-play of the four tie rod ends by grasping the tie rod near the end and attempting to move it up and down, back and forth.
 5. If boot damage is present or tie rod end free-play seems excessive, contact an authorized dealer for service.